-Jamaica has met all aspects of the terms of reference (OECD, $2017{[3]}$) (ToR) for the calendar year 2019 (year in review) and no recommendations are made.
+Jamaica has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review) that can be met in the absence of rulings being issued in practice, and no recommendations are made.

 Jamaica can legally issue five types of rulings within the scope of the transparency framework.

-In practice, Jamaica has not issued any rulings within the scope of the transparency framework.
+In practice, Jamaica issued no rulings within the scope of the transparency framework.